ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-cardinality.md

 1 row in set.
 Elapsed: 118.334 sec.
 Processed 8.87 million rows, 15.88 GB (74.99 thousand rows/s., 134.21 MB/s.)
 ```

-We can see that there is a big difference between the cardinalities, especially between the `URL` and `IsRobot` columns, and therefore the order of this columns in a compound primary key is significant for both the efficient speed up of queries filtering on that columns and for achieving optimal compression ratios for the table's column data files.
+We can see that there is a big difference between the cardinalities, especially between the `URL` and `IsRobot` columns, and therefore the order of these columns in a compound primary key is significant for both the efficient speed up of queries filtering on that columns and for achieving optimal compression ratios for the table's column data files.

 In order to demonstrate that we are creating two table versions for our bot traffic analysis data:
 - a table `hits_URL_UserID_IsRobot` with the compound primary key `(URL, UserID, IsRobot)` where we order the key columns by cardinality in descending order
 - a table `hits_IsRobot_UserID_URL` with the compound primary key `(IsRobot, UserID, URL)` where we order the key columns by cardinality in ascending order

-We create table `hits_URL_UserID_IsRobot` with the compound primary key `(URL, UserID, IsRobot)`:
+Create the table `hits_URL_UserID_IsRobot` with the compound primary key `(URL, UserID, IsRobot)`:
 ```sql
 CREATE TABLE hits_URL_UserID_IsRobot
 (